fanfan42/VFIO-Passthrough-dual-running-systems-on-laptop/lenovo-legion-5-17ACH6H/README.md

 After all configuration is finished, when you restart your PC, you may notice that your Nvidia card has disappeared from your lspci, nvidia isn't loaded and your second monitor isn't used by Manjaro, that's normal.
 Start the VM.
 Stop the VM.
 Nvidia is bound.
 You can now start/stop your VM as musch as you want but for each start/stop action, lightdm will restart

-Little update, I can now autologin when lightdm restarts and still have to enter my password when rebooting the host, that spares some time
+EDIT 1 : I can now autologin when lightdm restarts and still have to enter my password when rebooting the host, that spares some time

+EDIT 2 : I created a new VM based on the same img file as this example (see the files in libvirt folder).
+On the top of it, I install Looking-glass when I don't have a second monitor.
+This is not a recommended step for performance.
+In facts, that doesn't give great performance.
+That's only for single monitor configuration

 ### **Table Of Contents**
 - [**Enable & Verify IOMMU**](#enable-verify-iommu)